MA Screen & Film Production

 In this module you will utilize your research and development from the Research for Practice module and begin to refine your ideas/specialism/project into the developmental stage of the production process.
 Within the module you will develop your pathway whether it is an Editor, a Director of Photography, Director, Sound Designer, Production Designer, Screenwriter or Producer.
 Through experimentation, developing new techniques and ideas, you will begin to understand how you want to develop as a practitioner.

-Throughout this module, you will work closely with both an industry and SFS mentor who will support you to develop an approach in which to showcase your ideas.
+Throughout this module, you will work closely with your mentor who will support you to develop an approach in which to showcase your ideas.
 You will be encouraged to explore, innovate and experiment.
 This could be showcased within a pitch, concept showcase, audio piece, screenplay, film treatment, micro-short film, or pilot, depending on your chosen specialism.

 Through further practice-based research, idea consolidation, refinement of practice and reflection on your specialism it will support you to move your project onto the next stage.
-Working with your SFS and industry mentor you will have developed the groundwork for realizing your idea or project in the Major Project module.
+Working with your mentor you will have developed the groundwork for realizing your idea or project in the Major Screen & Film Project module.

 This module utilises the collaborative practice that is intrinsic to screen and film production.
 Within this module, you will be invited to work collaboratively with peers, industry contacts and external stakeholders to work together on a collaborative outcome.